ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

-.. _connection_precedence_rules:
+.. _general_precedence_rules:

-Controlling Ansible connections: precedence rules
+Controlling how Ansible behaves: precedence rules
 =================================================

-To give you maximum flexibility in managing your environments, Ansible supports many ways to specify connection information.
+To give you maximum flexibility in managing your environments, Ansible supports many ways to control the way Ansible behaves: how it connects to managed nodes, how it works once it has connected.
-If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define connection details for managed nodes in several different places and pass them to Ansible in several different ways.
+If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define Ansible behavior in several different places and pass that information to Ansible in several different ways.
 This flexibility is convenient, but it can backfire if you do not understand the precedence rules.

 These precedence rules apply to any setting that can be defined in configuration, in command-line options, in keywords, and in variables.
-For example, settings for selecting a temporary directory (DEFAULT_LOCAL_TMP) and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module (ANSIBLE_PYTHON_INTERPRETER) follow these precedence rules.
+For example, defining connection information (ANSIBLE_USER), selecting a temporary directory (DEFAULT_LOCAL_TMP), and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module (ANSIBLE_PYTHON_INTERPRETER) all follow these precedence rules.
 (TODO: add the command-line flags, keywords, and variables to these examples.)

 .. contents::
    :local: